Wavelet303/mask-ukf/README.md

    ```
    in your environment.

-2. Download the zip file containing the results of the algorithms `MaskUKF`, `ICP` and `DenseFusion` on the `
+2. Download the zip file containing the results of the algorithms `MaskUKF`, `ICP` and `DenseFusion` on the `YCB Video Dataset`.
-Video Dataset`.
 We provide the output for the algorithm `DenseFusion` on all the frames of the dataset (not only on the key frames).

    ```
    wget https://zenodo.org/record/3466491/files/results.zip